LLdaniel/SumOfDelay/README.md

 ```shell
 python SumOfDelay.py
 ```
-In order to change the log level the option `-l` or `loglevel` can be used.
+In order to change the log level the option `-l` or `--loglevel` can be used.
 The default level is "info".
 For further details see
 ```shell
 python SumOfDelay.py --help